-- 1. Manufacture, distribution, possession, and possession with intent to distribute illegal drugs, controlled dangerous substances governed by the uniform controlled dangerous substances law, or any mood-altering chemicals- - When the principal/designee after an investigation has reasonable cause to believe that a student has manufactured, distributed, possessed, or possessed with intent to distribute illegal narcotic drugs, controlled dangerous substances governed by the Uniform Controlled Dangerous Substances Law, or any mood-altering chemicals, the student's parents and the Chitimacha Police Department will be contacted immediately.
+1. Manufacture, distribution, possession, and possession with intent to distribute illegal drugs, controlled dangerous substances governed by the

+When the principal/designee after an investigation has reasonable cause to believe that a student has manufactured, distributed, possessed, or possessed with intent to distribute illegal narcotic drugs, controlled dangerous substances governed by the Uniform Controlled Dangerous Substances Law, or any mood-altering chemicals, the student's parents and the Chitimacha Police Department will be contacted immediately.
 The school system shall request charges be brought against the student.
-The student shall be suspended (in-school or out-of-school suspension) from school according to the following procedures: - (a) If the student is age 16 or older, the student shall be expelled from CTS for the maximum period of time allowable under state and federal law for a minimum period of two (2) years (24 calendar months).
+The student shall be suspended (in-school or out-of-school suspension) from school according to the following procedures:

-- (b) Any case involving a student less than 16 years old, the student shall be expelled from CTS for the maximum period of time allowable under state and federal law for a minimum period of one (1) year (12 calendar months). - (c) Any case involving a student in Pre-K through Grade 5, the student shall be suspended, and pending a hearing with the Chitimacha Board of Education and the principal, who will decide disciplinary action. - (d) No student expelled under item (a) or (b) shall be allowed to return to CTS without the expressed approval of the Chitimacha Board of Education through an administrative hearing. - 2.
+- (a) If the student is age 16 or older, the student shall be expelled from CTS for the maximum period of time allowable under state and federal law for a minimum period of two (2) years (24 calendar months). - (b) Any case involving a student less than 16 years old, the student shall be expelled from CTS for the maximum period of time allowable under state and federal law for a minimum period of one (1) year (12 calendar months). - (c) Any case involving a student in Pre-K through Grade 5, the student shall be suspended, and pending a hearing with the BOE and the principal, who will decide disciplinary action. - (d) No student expelled under item (a) or (b) shall be allowed to return to CTS without the expressed approval of the BOE through an administrative hearing. - 2.
 Possession of alcohol, or any mood-altering chemical, or a student's being under the influence of alcohol, controlled dangerous substances, or any mood-altering chemicals, or possession of drug paraphernalia, or possession of, distribution or intent to distribute counterfeit (look-a-like) drugs/alcohol and/or counterfeit controlled dangerous substances.
 Counterfeit will refer to any items used to simulate drugs.